Whole Organization Finance: Mapping Nonprofit Financial Leadership

 Depending on the size of your organization and your accounting needs, you may decide to outsource your entire finance function.
 Contracting with an outsourced accounting services provider allows you to use and pay for only the hours of each level of accounting skill that you need.
 If your organization is small, you may need transaction-level support for two days every week, an additional day’s time and expertise for closing the books at month end, and two to three hours each month with a highly experienced finance leader who can guide you through the analysis and strategy questions that help ensure your future success.

 Another option is to create a hybrid structure in which you anchor your organization’s finance function by hiring someone to act as the internal financial coordinator.
 This could be at any level — CFO, controller, staff accountant, office administrator, or bookkeeper.
 Having the benefit of a full-time, onsite employee who is tending to the flow of accounting information through your organization helps bring stability to the process.
-With this anchor in place, you could then outsource other duties on a part-time, contractual basis to give your organization access to high-level skills or more personnel to provide better internal controls or turnover the more time-consuming transactional data entry.
+With this anchor in place, you could then outsource other duties on a part-time, contractual basis to give your organization access to missing high-level skills, add personnel to provide better internal controls, or provide capacity to handle the more time-consuming transactional data entry.
 There are many creative ways to staff the finance function.